 If you have found that the area surrounding your property is often covered in surface water, you might be considering installing a soakaway drainage system to handle it.
-If you don’t already know, this is basically a system that involves a crate that catches water through a drain and slowly re-disperses it back into the soil at a rate the ground can handle.
+If you don’t already know, a soakaway is basically a system that involves digging a large hole in the ground and filling it with plastic crates that create a large void underground that can hold water before slowly re-dispersing it back into the soil at a rate the ground can handle.
 This reduces or completely solves the flooding issues in that area, making soakaways a great solution for clogged lawns and gardens with standing surface water.

-While soakaways were as simple and straightforward as digging a trench in the ground in years gone by, modern additions like soakaway crates have improved the efficiency of these systems significantly.
+While soakaways in the past consisted of simply digging a hole and filling it with rubble, modern solutions like soakaway crates have improved the efficiency of these systems significantly.

-However, the lifespan of your soakaway crate can be dramatically reduced if it becomes damaged, leading to some major problems and replacement costs – this is where a silt trap comes into play.
+However, the lifespan of your soakaway crate can be dramatically reduced if it becomes clogged with dirt and silt, leading to reduction in performance of the whole system, eventually requiring a full replacement.
+This is why we recommend using a silt trap.
 Here, we’ll go over why you should include a silt trap in your soakaway system, the different types of silt trap you can use, and how you go about installing a silt trap.
 After all, what’s the point in buying and installing a whole drainage system if it’s only going to last you a few years at most?

 Why Silt Traps Are Important

 When you put something like a soakaway system into place, you want to make sure that it’s functional for as long as possible – otherwise, you could have some costly issues on your hands.
-The main reason why soakaway crates become less effective is damage caused by debris, which can include silt, soil, pesticides, sediment, metals, and other particles.
-If these substances enter your system in the rainwater, they can make the crate far less effective, and you may need to buy a new one in the long run after you notice that your lawn is flooding again!
+The main reason why soakaway crates become less effective is the system becoming clogged which fills the crates where the water should be, clogging can be caused by the ingress of silt, soil, pesticides, sediment, metals, and other particles inside the system.
+If these substances enter your system with the rainwater, they can make the crate system far less effective, and you may need to install a new one in the long run after you notice that your lawn is flooding again!

 To prevent this, you can install a silt trap.
-These look like vertical pipes, and have an inlet higher than the outlet to help trap dirt.
-They function by holding the water that flows in via the inlet before it reaches the crate, causing any debris to sink to the bottom below the invert of the pipe.
-The water then runs into the outlet pipe (usually a 110mm drainage pipe), leaving the silt and other substances behind.
-They pretty much function as a filter – this means that less debris is damaging your system and that your soakaway (or attenuation system) can remain effective for longer.
+They look like a vertical pipe or tube, and have an inlet higher than the outlet to help trap dirt.
+They function by allowing the dirty water to enter at the higher level, and the clean water exits at the lower level, leaving the silt and dirt at the bottom of the silt trap inside a removable bucket that’s easy to clean.
+The water then runs into the outlet pipe (usually a 110mm drainage pipe but other underground drainage pipes can also be used), leaving the silt and other substances behind.
+They pretty much function as a filter – this means that less debris is entering your system and that your soakaway (or attenuation system) can remain effective for longer or indefinitely.